Water, Carob, Community: How Llucmajor Can Preserve Its Cándida

 What makes the evening special — and what annoys

-But these very elements bring problems: single-use plastic from water balloons, torn balloon fragments on the street, leftover food packaging and poor waste separation.
+But these very elements bring problems: single-use plastics from water balloons, torn balloon fragments on the street, leftover food packaging and poor waste separation.
 For small shops and associations the festival is a welcome boost, but for the city administration and residents it also means extra work — from cleaning to replacing damaged plant containers.

 Analytical view: economy meets community